LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 - ``broken(Why, Culprit)``

 The ``broken(Why, Culprit)`` result only occurs when the user-defined testing setup is broken.
-For example, a non-callable template (e.g. a non-existing predicate), an invalid option, a problem with the pre-condition closure or with the label closure (e.g. a pre-condition that always fails or a label that fails to classify a generated test), or errors/failures when generating tests (e.g. due to an unknown type being used in the template or a broken custom type arbitrary value generator).
+For example, a non-callable template (e.g., a non-existing predicate), an invalid option, a problem with the pre-condition closure or with the label closure (e.g., a pre-condition that always fails or a label that fails to classify a generated test), or errors/failures when generating tests (e.g., due to an unknown type being used in the template or a broken custom type arbitrary value generator).